Slaughter to Prevail

-Slaughter to Prevail is a Russian deathcore band formed in 2014 in Yekaterinburg and currently based in Orlando, Florida.
+Slaughter to Prevail is a Russian deathcore band formed in 2014 in Yekaterinburg and currently based in Orlando, Florida, United States.
 The band has had numerous line-up changes over the years, with Russian musician Alex Terrible (lead vocals) and British musician Jack Simmons (lead guitar) as the only constant members.
 The current line-up features Russian musicians Dmitry Mamedov (rhythm guitar), Mike Petrov (bass), and Evgeny Novikov (drums).

 The band debuted with the EP Chapters of Misery in 2015, followed by the full-length and first studio album Misery Sermon in 2017.
 Their second studio album, Kostolom, was released in 2021.
 And their most recent and third studio album, Grizzly, was released July 18, 2025.
 They are signed to Sumerian Records and have toured throughout the Americas, Europe, and Asia.